Connection Pool

 Automatic Recovery

-The server reloads the Schema Cache when recovering.
+• To ensure a valid state, the server reloads the Schema Cache and Configuration when recovering.

 Using External Connection Poolers